meenakshi-koushik/helm-playground/kata-problem-statements.md

 Bonus: were there any resources that didn't get destroyed/ recreated during the rollback/ upgrade ?

+### Install from local path and additional helm CLI commands
+1. Download (Pull) and extract version 9.9.3 of nginx chart from bitnami charts repository
+2. Customize the chart to always pull the nginx image.
+4. Check the chart for errors and install this version
+4. install the [gitea](https://artifacthub.io/packages/helm/gitea/gitea) helm chart.
+5. what is the application version packaged in the gitea chart version 2.1.4 ?
+6. How many services of what type does the gitea helm chart create ?
+How many secrets ?
+2. Review the helm chart located in the `charts/angular-starter-learning` subfolder.
+   This chart is the output from an earlier learning session.
+More details [here](https://github.com/meenakshi-koushik/angular-starter-learning)
+3. check the helm chart for errors (hint: see [helm lint](https://docs.helm.sh/docs/helm/helm_lint/))
+4. install the chart on your cluster and try to access the application
+5. remove the nginx and gitea installations

 ### Customizing behaviour through values.yaml
 1. install nginx chart with a replica count for the deployment set to 3 and debug mode enabled
+3. Customize the chart to serve a static HTML web-page that prints "Hello from Team Learning Session!".
+3. Is there a way to re-install with previous customizations carried over from the previous release ?
 2. setup nginx to serve static content from one of the following:

   *  https://github.com/cloudacademy/static-website-example
   *  https://github.com/mdn/beginner-html-site-styled
+3. explore other possible customization options that are interesting for you.
+4. Find out all the customizations set on your current installation of nginx

 ### Dependencies and sub-charts

-Your goal is to setup a
+Your goal is to setup a cluster with development infrastructure for a new project.
+Try to package the solution as a single helm-chart and use off-the-shelf components where applicable.

 1. Create a chart that installs the following

-    1. gitea with mariadb as backend database, for source control
+    1. gitea with mariadb as backend database, for source control.
+Make sure the application is accessible via a service of type LoadBalancer.
-    1. wordpress for project blog
+    1. ghost for project blog
+    1. nginx for landing page.
+    1. configure nginx to serve a static page,
-    1. nginx for landing page. setup a static page with links to wordpress service and gitea (using the static site config map customization)
+    1. optionally configure nginx landing page to connect to gitea service and ghost
 ### User Permisions (Role-based access control)

+TBD